-Why do ebooks even need indexes?
+Why do nonfiction ebooks even need indexes?
 Can’t the user just use Search?

-The reality is that most non-fiction books, and the corresponding digital versions, are still produced with a traditional print-book workflow: Manuscript → Desktop Publishing (DTP) → PDF and EPUB/MOBI.
+Currently, most non-fiction books, and the corresponding digital versions, are produced in a traditional print-book workflow: Manuscript → Desktop Publishing (DTP) → PDF and EPUB/MOBI.
 The index is included as a “chapter” in the DTP file, does not contain any special coding, and can be exported to the EPUB as regular text.
-There are software tools available that can make the index “go live” in the EPUB for a very modest cost, but the drawback is that the index locators hyperlink to what corresponds to the top of the printed page (even though page numbers may not even exist in the digital file).
-Because this is a “quick and dirty” method for creating a functional hyperlinked index, it represents the minimum acceptable standard for all non-fiction ebooks.
-But at least it’s a functional index.
-There is just no excuse for the print-version index to be “missing in action” in the digital version.
-If we are expecting non-fiction readers to migrate to digital formats, we shouldn’t ask them to make do without the index.
+As mentioned above, there are software tools available which can make the index “go live” in the EPUB for a very modest cost.

 What about a digital-first workflow?

-Some publishers have adopted a digital-first (aka XML-first) workflow: Manuscript in XML → ebook/print/HTML output.
-The book is finalized in the XML format, and can then be exported on demand to Print, EPUB, HTML, or other formats.
-As with DTP file indexing process mentioned above, the indexer must manually insert anchors into the file unless the publisher’s XML can add unique-ID numbering automatically.
-The process is roughly the same, but the advantage is that the index is “done” in the XML stage and does not have to be converted to another format later on down the road.
+Some publishers have already adopted a digital-first (aka XML-first) workflow: Manuscript → XML file → ebook/print/HTML output.
+The book is finalized in XML format, and can then be exported to PDF, EPUB, HTML, or other formats.
+XML allows the book to be generated at any stage on demand, which is a great feature for the editor and the indexer since it allows them to “see” the final version of the book as it takes shape.
+As with the DTP-file indexing process mentioned above, the indexer must manually insert anchors into the file unless the publisher’s ID numbers can be automatically added to the XML file.
+The process is roughly the same as with print workflows, but the advantage is that the index is “done” in the XML stage and does not have to be converted to another format later on down the road.
 In digital-first workflows, the digital version really is “first,” and not just a stepchild of the print book.